gnclmorais/music-gist/README.md

 # Music Gist
 Search for an artist or band and you’ll get the gist of it.
+You’ll get genre tags, a short bio and music autoplay, all in a single search.
+A few seconds and you’ll know how interested you might be on the artist or band.

 ## Motivation
 Tired of opening Last.fm, Wikipedia, SoundCloud, Bandcamp, YouTube, and a few